Preparing For Your Colonic

-Start preparing for your session at least 48 hours in advance if possible
+Start preparing for your session at least 48 hours in advance.

-Try to have your drinks room temperature or warm if possible.
+If possible, try to have your drinks room temperature or warm.

-Take fresh ginger tea to settle the stomach and improve comfort during session.
+You can drink ginger tea to settle your stomach and improve comfort during the session.

-Take magnesium the night before and day of your session helps to relax the colon muscles and prevent cramping during the session.
+You can take magnesium the night before and the day of your appointment to help relax the colon muscles and prevent cramping during the session.

-If you're thinking of doing an herbal or nutritional cleanse, coordinating it with your colonics is a great idea.
+Coordinating an herbal or nutritional cleanse with your colonic is a great way to start.
 Colonics are the perfect complement to almost any detoxification or cleansing program.

 Colonic After Care

 Everyone's experience is different depending on your unique health situation.
-Most people feel normal, a little lighter and clearer right after your session, but many people can feel tired, especially after their first couple of sessions; however, most people can go back to life as usual such as working out or going to work.
+Most people feel normal, a little lighter, and clean right after a session.
+But, many people can feel tired, especially after their first couple of sessions; however, most people can go back to life as normal such as working out or going to work.

 Please know, having a colonic is not like taking a laxative.
 You should not feel uncontrollable urges to go to the bathroom once your appointment is finished.
 You may have to use the bathroom from time to time, but you should have full control when having a bowel movement.